TheCrittaC/BigBen/README.txt

 If kicked, the bot will reconnect after 10 seconds have passed.

+There is a function to log the number of users in each channel.
+If enabled, it will write the number of users in each channel to the given file.
+This updates with each join and part, and every fifteen seconds.

 BigBen is licensed under the terms of the GNU General Public license, version 2 or later, at the user's discretion.